jpfleischer/nus3express/README.md

 ## I want to use nus3express RIGHT NOW!

 Go to <https://github.com/jpfleischer/nus3express/releases>
-and download install.bat, then right-click it and run as admin.
-This installs chocolatey, python, and git so that you can use nus3express.

-Then launch the exe as administrator.
+and launch the exe as administrator.

+If you do not have chocolatey already, the program will attempt to install it for you so that it can install git and ffmpeg with chocolatey.
+This may or may not work.

-This is a problematic method because Windows Defender does not like exe's that not many people use.
+Using the exe is problematic because Windows Defender does not like exe's that not many people use.
 If you are nervous about viruses, then [why don't you scan the files with VirusTotal?](https://www.virustotal.com/gui/file/527a53c6bf5ce45073dcc86df74b62b11a4b6ffb86d56d9224e4527be28950ae/detection)

+Please note that the exe is automatically generated via the GitHub Workflow, so it is all open-source and uploaded by the bot.
+Read the code and you will see that it is innocuous.

 ## I would like to compile nus3express on my own.